alexeilebedev/openacr/README.md

 So far so good, we have 90 values in our table.
 Now let's create a new command line option:

-    $ acr_ed -create -field command.abc.mytable -arg dmmeta.Mytable -reftype Pkey -dflt '""' -comment "A very useful option" -write
+    $ acr_ed -create -field command.sample.mytable -arg dmmeta.Mytable -reftype Pkey -dflt '""' -comment "A very useful option" -write
     ...
-    $ ai abc
+    $ ai sample

 And now we're ready to test it:

-    $ abc -mytable:abcd2<tab>
+    $ sample -mytable:abcd2<tab>
     abcd20  abcd21  abcd22  abcd23  abcd24  abcd25  abcd26  abcd27  abcd28  abcd29

 It works!
-Bash now magically knows to fetch values from `mytable` whenever `abc` is being invoked.
+Bash now magically knows to fetch values from `mytable` whenever `sample` is being invoked.
-As expected, inside abc this value is accessible as _db.cmdline.mytable.
+As expected, inside sample this value is accessible as _db.cmdline.mytable.
 It has the type `algo::Smallstr50`, because that's the type of the primary key of `mytable`.

 ### Inputting A Table

-Now that we have our `abc` program and we're taking a `mytable` option, it would be nice to be able to do a lookup and find the appropriate record.
+Now that we have our `sample` program and we're taking a `mytable` option, it would be nice to be able to do a lookup and find the appropriate record.

-To do that, we first create a table in the `abc` namespace, which is based on the `dmmeta.mytable` table.
+To do that, we first create a table in the `sample` namespace, which is based on the `dmmeta.mytable` table.

-    $ acr_ed -create -finput -target abc -ssimfile dmmeta.mytable -indexed -write
+    $ acr_ed -create -finput -target sample -ssimfile dmmeta.mytable -indexed -write

-We verify that there are two access paths from `abc` to `abc.FMytable`, one via the memory pool `abc.FDb.mytable`, the other via hash table `abc.FDb.ind_mytable`:
+We verify that there are two access paths from `sample` to `sample.FMytable`, one via the memory pool `sample.FDb.mytable`, the other via hash table `sample.FDb.ind_mytable`:

-    / abc.FDb
+    / sample.FDb
     |
-    |Lary mytable------->/ abc.FMytable
+    |Lary mytable------->/ sample.FMytable
     |Thash ind_mytable-->|
     -                    |
                          |
                          -

-We modify `abc` as follows:
+We modify `sample` as follows:

-    void abc::Main() {
+    void sample::Main() {
-        abc::FMytable *mytable=ind_mytable_Find(_db.cmdline.mytable);
+        sample::FMytable *mytable=ind_mytable_Find(_db.cmdline.mytable);
         prlog((mytable ?
 "Yes, record found" : "No such record"));
     }

 Then build and run:

-    $ abc -mytable:tt
+    $ sample -mytable:tt
     No such record
-    $ abc -mytable:abcd51
+    $ sample -mytable:abcd51
     Yes, record found

 ### Regx Options

-We will go into more detail into these operations later, but first let's convert `-mytable` to a Regx option, and modify abc to scan the `_db.mytable` array instead of using the hash table, and print all matching records:
+We will go into more detail into these operations later, but first let's convert `-mytable` to a Regx option, and modify sample to scan the `_db.mytable` array instead of using the hash table, and print all matching records:

-    $ echo dmmeta.field field:command.abc.mytable reftype:RegxSql | acr -merge -write
+    $ echo dmmeta.field field:command.sample.mytable reftype:RegxSql | acr -merge -write
     $ amc

     ...
-    void abc::Main() {
+    void sample::Main() {
         ind_beg(_db_mytable_curs,mytable,_db) {
             if (Regx_Match(_db.cmdline.mytable,mytable.mytable)) {
                 prlog(mytable.mytable);